amartin755/tcppump/SCRIPTFORMAT.md

     vtype (optional)

-__LLC header__
+__LLC header__ (IEEE 802.2)

-note: for packets with llc header both parameters 'dsap' and 'ssap' have to be defined
+For packets with LLC header both parameters 'dsap' and 'ssap' have to be defined,

 Destination Service Access point (range 0 - 0xff)